dnutiu/NucuLabsDev/content/about.md

 During my day to day work I develop software in Python, Go, JavaScript and sometimes Java. 🪛

-I have worked on CLIs, microservices, back-end web applications, Restful APIs, gRPC APIs Apache Flink jobs and single page web applications with Vue.JS.
+I have worked on CLIs, microservices, back-end web applications, Restful APIs, gRPC APIs, Apache Flink jobs and single page web applications with Vue.JS.

-Outside of Software Development I have some experience with Kubernetes.
+Kubernetes is also a technology I enjoy working with.
 I’ve configured a microk8s Kubernetes cluster and deployed my applications along with their dependencies, which I manage using helm and Kubernetes operators. 🚀

 At home I use Linux & Windows and at the job